jayala-29/DSC235-Data-Science-for-Cybersecurity/project-guidelines.md

 2. A description of your dataset, regardless if it already exists or you created it yourself.
 3. How you plan to analyze your data.
 Did you filter any data?
 Did you use a ML algorithm?
 Did you modify/create an algorithm?
 Etc.
 4. Any obstacles you've overcome/forsee before submitting your project.

+In the linked Google Doc (on Moodle), provide a link to your video by the deadline.

 ## Due December 12, 11:59 PM PST (Deliverable - 25%)